 The Return of Dracula is a 1958 American supernatural horror film directed by Westerns specialist Paul Landres (The Flame Barrier; The Vampire) from a screenplay by Pat Fielder (The Vampire; The Monster That Challenged the World).
-It stars Francis Lederer as Dracula.
+The Gramercy Pictures production stars Francis Lederer as Dracula.
 The female lead, Rachel, was played by Norma Eberhardt.

 When shown on television, the film was titled The Curse of Dracula.
-For British release it was re-titled The Fantastic Disappearing Man.
+For its British United Artists release, it was bizarrely re-titled The Fantastic Disappearing Man.